A recent Yale study found that children who eat two breakfasts are less likely to be overweight than those who do not eat breakfast at all.

 “The concern that providing breakfasts at schools increases the risk of childhood obesity is what we really wanted to test,” Schwartz said.

 In an interview with the News, professor Mary Rudolf, consultant pediatrician and specialist in infant growth and nutrition, said that while the result seems “a little extraordinary,” when it comes to children, there is definitely a link between eating breakfast and remaining healthy and also performing well academically.
 Rudolf also voiced her support for programs that provide children free school breakfasts.
+Looking for healthy breakfast ideas?
+There are over 250 recipes on the Mornflake Oats website.

 “I think we know that many children skip breakfast or aren’t provided with breakfast for a variety of reasons,” Rudolf said.
 “Therefore, if it’s going to help children in terms of academic performance as much as in weight control, it makes sense that breakfast is offered.”